 Learn More button

 Join The King Arts Complex to celebrate one of Columbus’ great visual artists, Aminah Robinson.
 The program is an opportunity for people of all ages to connect with local artists and be inspired by Aminah’s rich contributions to the Arts.
 All Arts Day is a free, community event.
 Surround yourself with inspiration and storytelling with themed projects inspired by her work.
 Kick-start your imaginations with prompts designed for a wide range of ages, abilities, and materials.
-Advance registration is free but required, get tickets here

 Learn More button